 With three stacks of Hunting Arrows, you can cast it twice: either place them next to each other (to deny even more map area) or place on top of each other (to deal twice the damage to enemies).
 If a melee tries tunneling you, Rain on top of yourself.
 They’ll have to choose between staying on you and tanking the damage or backing off and giving you some room.

-Note that the energy gain on Rain of Arrows is earned the first time it hits a target.
-Before patch 1.0, the energy gain was divided per damage tick.
+Note that about half the energy gain on Rain of Arrows is earned the first time it hits a target, the rest is gained with every additional tick of damage.

 Arrow Storm pushes your zoning to another level.
 The 15 percent increase to radius is actually a 32 percent increase to total area of coverage, making it great for tight maps with crucial chokepoints.
 If you recast Rain of Arrows with this battlerite and throw down a Trap, you can easily deny a TON of space.